1001pranav/roadmap_learnings/DOCUMENTATION_PRACTICES.md

       traverse_tree(node.right)
   ```

-- **Keep It Concise**: Comments should be brief but informative.
-Avoid restating what the code is doing.
+- **Be Concise**: Comments should be brief but informative.
+Avoid redundant explanations that restate the code's functionality.

-- **Clarify Complex Logic**: Use comments to explain non-obvious sections of code or complex algorithms.
+- **Clarify Complex Logic**: Use comments to explain non-obvious or intricate sections of code.

-- **Update Regularly**: Ensure comments are updated alongside code changes to prevent misinformation.
+- **Update Regularly**: Keep comments up to date whenever the code changes to avoid misinformation.

+---

-### ****2. Document Function and Method Signatures****
+### 2. Document Function and Method Signatures

-Every function or method should have a clear description of its purpose, parameters, and return values.
-Using standardized formats like docstrings in Python can help:
+Each function or method should have a clear description of its purpose, parameters, and return values.
+Docstrings (or their equivalent) help provide this structure.

+**Example in Python:**

 ```python
 def add_numbers(a: int, b: int) -> int: